-Leading our daily operations in Hafjell are Mariann Kjelgaard and Scott Hammond—passionate instructors with years of experience.
+Leading our daily operations in Hafjell, Norway - we are passionate instructors with years of experience.
 To meet growing demand and keep our standards high, we also bring in local and international ski professionals from across Europe.

 Mariann Kjelgaard is a Level 2 Alpine and Telemark instructor certified by DNS and IASI.
 She holds the International IVSI qualification and plans to pursue her DNS Level 3 ISIA certification in the upcoming season.